monalizaferr/monalizaferr/README.md

 - 👋 Hi, I’m @monalizaferr
 - 👀 I’m interested in Tecnology
-- 🌱 I’m currently learning Devops by FIAP
+- 🌱 I’m currently learning HTML, CSS

 <!---
 monalizaferr/monalizaferr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.